saumya/OpenFLGame/README.md

 The component library is moved to its own repository.

-If using the library directly then as usual with other Haxelibs please add the library path manually to your project compiler arguements.
+If using the library directly, then as usual with other Haxelibs, add the library folder path manually to your project compiler arguements.
 ```
-haxelib dev raymp /Users/saumya/3_haxelibs/raymp/
+haxelib dev raymp /Users/saumya/haxelibs/raymp/
 ```
 And in the project xml file add
 ```